Tuesday 30 January 2024

 The pavilion

-One interesting feature of the external fabric is a three storey high section of what looks like part of an older stone and brick building on the site, which has been incorporated into the C18 house, but I have not yet seen any information about this.
+One interesting feature of the external fabric is a three storey high section of what looks like part of an older stone and brick building on the site, which has been incorporated into the C18 house; however, I have been subsequently informed that this is where building work ceased in around 1785 following the death of the 5th Baronet, although it seems strange that no attempt has been made to applying a proper finish to the masonry.

 The only time I stopped to look at the stonework in any detail was to briefly examine the masonry surrounding the restored southernmost window to Robert Adam’s terrace, where the sandstone has been reddened in a manner that is normally associated with an intense fire.